David Fawcett PhD, LCSW

 Can We “Fix” a Problematic Arousal Template?

-As discussed in my previous posts, we can add elements to our arousal template (or, more accurately, we can uncover latent and repressed elements), but we cannot eliminate elements.
+Over time, we can add elements to our arousal template (or, more accurately, we can uncover latent and repressed elements), but we cannot eliminate elements.
 We can’t un-bake the cake, so to speak.
 What we can do is choose to not act on elements that create problems in our life or that we find unsettling.
 For example, a bisexual man who is married to a woman can choose to accept but not act on his attraction to other men.

-This can be accomplished by limiting the attention we give to substance/sex elements of the arousal template.
+Happily, there is hope.
+Although unwanted elements of an arousal template will always be part of the arousal template, it is possible to step away from those behaviors.
+This can be accomplished by limiting the attention we give to those elements of the arousal template.
 This means we cannot think about or masturbate to fantasies of these behaviors.
 (Masturbation reinforces these fantasies and keeps them at the forefront.)
 We also cannot look at porn depicting these behaviors, nor can we engage in them in real-life or even skirt the edges of engagement.